 Year launched: 2022

-Volkswagen’s ID Buzz was a breath of fresh air in the ever-growing electric car market.
-It looked utterly unique and it’s clear that its design cues were taken from the 1960s Microbus.
+Volkswagen’s ID Buzz is a breath of fresh air in the ever-growing electric car market.
+It looks unique and it’s clear that its design cues were taken from the 1960s Microbus.

 If a bit of quirk is what you seek, then the ID Buzz might be the answer.
 Like the Kia EV9, there’s a six-seat option which starts at £59,185 while the seven-seater is priced from £59,545.
 Of course, if you need a bit more zest over the base van’s 285PS, then you can opt for the GTX which has 339PS.